temporalio/documentation/docs/content/what-is-a-child-workflow-execution.md

 title="Parent Close Policy entity relationship"
 />

-If a Child Workflow Execution uses Continue As New, from the Parent Workflow Execution's perspective the entire chain of Runs is treated as a single execution.
+If a Child Workflow Execution uses Continue-As-New, from the Parent Workflow Execution's perspective the entire chain of Runs is treated as a single execution.

 <CenteredImage
 imagePath="/diagrams/parent-child-workflow-execution-with-continue-as-new.svg"